Ralphive/cfDestinations/README.md

 As a result of the cf push command you will get the status of your application as well as the url to your application:

-### Step 6 - Test your application
+## Test your application
 As a result of the cf push command you will get the status of your application as well as the url to your application:

 To test your application, you can run a REST API testing tool like for example Postman can call:
-- GetByDItems and GetB1Items with the GET command.
+- ByDItems, ByDOrders, B1Items and B1Orders with the GET command.
-- CreateB1Order and CreateByDOrder with the POST command and a body containing lines details ()
+- B1Orders and ByDOrders with the POST command and a body containing lines details ()

-**Note:** SAP Business ByDesign doesn't expose oData services by default.
-If you want to execute the GetByDItems request you need first to import the required oData services file into ByDesign (file to be imported available inside this package at https://github.com/B1SA/cfDestinations/tree/master/models/byd/odata folder).
-Follow this video for more details: [SAP Business by Design - How to Create an OData Service](https://www.youtube.com/watch?v=z6mF_1hFths).
+## License
+SMB Marketplace Assistant prototype is released under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.